 - Amusement Park Accidents – Equipment malfunctions at amusement parks also present the risk or serious and fatal injuries.
 If you live in Fort Lauderdale and you or a member of your family was seriously injured or killed at a Florida amusement park, premises liability attorney Joseph Maus can help you recover just compensation.

 - Unsafe Workplace Accidents – A significant number of employees get injured in premises-related accidents every year.
 If you got hurt on the job, you may have a premises liability claim against the property owner, and you may also be eligible to file for workers’ compensation benefits.

 This list is not exhaustive.
 There are many more ways that serious and fatal injuries can occur on public or private property.
-If you or a member of your family has been harmed in any type of premises-related accident, we encourage you to contact us promptly for a free consultation about your legal rights.
+If you or a family member has been harmed in any type of premises-related accident, we encourage you to contact us promptly for a free consultation about your legal rights.